Stackclash/5e-vault/6. Mechanics/Races/Aarakocra (MPMM).md

 ### Talons

 You have talons that you can use to make unarmed strikes.
-When you hit with them, the strike deals `dice: 1d6\|avg` (`1d6`) + your Strength modifier slashing damage, instead of the bludgeoning damage normal for an unarmed strike.
+When you hit with them, the strike deals `dice: 1d6` (`1d6`) + your Strength modifier slashing damage, instead of the bludgeoning damage normal for an unarmed strike.

 ### Wind Caller

 Starting at 3rd level, you can cast the [[/6.
-Mechanics/Spells/gust-of-wind.md\|gust of wind]] spell with this trait, without requiring a material component.
+Mechanics/Spells/Gust Of Wind.md|gust of wind]] spell with this trait, without requiring a material component.
 Once you cast the spell with this trait, you can't do so again until you finish a long rest.
 You can also cast the spell using any spell slots you have of 2nd level or higher.

 Intelligence, Wisdom, or Charisma is your spellcasting ability for when you cast [[/6.
-Mechanics/Spells/gust-of-wind.md\|gust of wind]] with this trait (choose when you select this race).
+Mechanics/Spells/Gust Of Wind.md|gust of wind]] with this trait (choose when you select this race).

 ## Description